Britney (album): Singles

-In the United States, Clear Channel Entertainment "punished" Spears for her management not choosing them as the tour promoter for the Dream Within a Dream Tour by blacklisting her on their radio stations, (Note: Clear Channel Entertainment had previously promoted Spears' ...Baby One More Time Tour (1999), (You Drive Me) Crazy Tour (2000) and Oops!...
-I Did It Again Tour (2000-2001).
-The company was replaced by Concerts West as the promoter for the Dream Within a Dream Tour.) which greatly affected the performance of her subsequent singles, starting with "I'm a Slave 4 U".
-The song was released as the album's lead single on September 25, 2001, to critical acclaim.
-Due to the radio blacklist, it peaked only at number 27 on the US Billboard Hot 100, becoming Spears' first lead single not to peak within the top ten.
+"I'm a Slave 4 U" was released as the album's lead single on September 25, 2001, to critical acclaim.
+It peaked at number 27 on the US Billboard Hot 100, becoming Spears' first lead single not to peak within the top ten.
 It fared better internationally, debuting at number four on the UK Singles Chart and peaking within the top ten in 20 countries.
 Its accompanying music video was directed by Francis Lawrence, and received three nominations at the 2002 MTV Video Music Awards.

 "Overprotected" was released as the second international single from Britney on December 10, 2001, and the third North American single on April 2, 2002.
 Its Darkchild remix peaked at number 86 on the US Billboard Hot 100, while the original version reached the top ten in Belgium, Croatia, Finland, Greece, Hungary, Ireland, Italy, Norway, Poland, Romania, Sweden and the United Kingdom.
 Critically acclaimed, the song was nominated for the Best Female Pop Vocal Performance at the 45th Annual Grammy Awards (2003).
 Two accompanying music videos were released-the Bille Woodruff-directed video for the original version and the Chris Applebaum-directed Darkchild remix video.